 Before we look at the common villager jobs in Minecraft, it is important to know how they are assigned these job roles.
 The villagers’ jobs depend upon the utility block present around them.
 These blocks are also known as job site blocks.
 For example, if a villager has a composter nearby, it will automatically attain a farmer’s profession.
 But as you can expect, due to limited utility blocks, many villagers are also jobless.

 Though, if you want to assign a particular profession to an unemployed villager, you can easily craft and place the required utility block near them.
 Doing so will automatically make the villager opt for the profession connected to that block.
 Then, you can trade for completely unique items with the same villager.
 To keep things easy, we have included crafting recipes for each job site block along with each Minecraft villager job’s description.

 Including the unemployed, there are 15 villager jobs in Minecraft.
 Out of these, only 13 are practical professions.
-But the villagers’ appearance can vary depending upon the biome in which they spawn.
+But these villagers’ appearance can vary depending on which biome they spawn in.
 Furthermore, there are also hostile variants of villagers, including zombie villagers, witches, and more.
-So, overall you can find 100+ different-looking villagers.
-However, we only need to focus on the 15 different types of workers in this guide.
+So, overall you can find 100+ different-looking villagers in the game.
+However, we will only focus on the 15 different types of workers in this guide.

 The villager jobs stay the same in both Minecraft Java and Bedrock editions.
 You can use the table below to discover the job that interests you the most, along with the craftable blocks that the villagers use to perform their job.